zealfire/openconnect/README.md

 3. Download this module and make openconnect script executable like this:
    <code>chmod +x /path/to/openconnect.sh</code>

-4. Change these variables: *GATEWAY*, *UBUNTUPASSWORD*, *USERNAME*, *PASSWORD* present in script as per your environment.
+4. Change these variables: *GATEWAY*, *UBUNTUPASSWORD*, *USERNAME*, *PASSWORD* present in the script as per your environment.

 5. Run the script like this:
-	<code>./openconnect.sh</code>, this is when you are in the root directory of the module otherwise add path to your module.
+	<code>./openconnect.sh</code>, this is when you are in the root directory of the module otherwise add the path to your module.

 6. Now we have to install Nautilus-Actions Configuration Tool, type this in the terminal:
 	<code>sudo apt-get install nautilus-actions</code>